On Sunday, September 19, 2004, Jacques Villeneuve announces the peace of Shanghai:

 Jacques Villeneuve is also curious, returning here with Renault after a year of early retirement.
 The Canadian driver reiterates that he has made peace with Michael Schumacher.

-"We randomly saw each other in Monte-Carlo.
+"We randomly saw each other in Monte Carlo.
 For me, the friction is forgotten.
 I have respect for Michael".

 In the meantime, Flavio Briatore risks the international incident: